Piazza San Marco Walking Tour, Venice

 4

-Campanile di San Marco (St Mark's Campanile)
+Campanile di San Marco (St. Mark's Bell Tower)

-The city’s tallest bell tower was originally constructed in the 12th century, as a combined lighthouse and belfry, and was continuously modified up until the 16th century, when the golden angel was installed on its summit.
-Back in the day, each of the five bells here had a distinct function: the largest bell tolled the start and the end of a working day; another bell rang midday; two other bells either proclaimed a session of the Senate or called members of the Grand Council to the meetings; while the smallest of the bells gave notice of a forthcoming execution.
+Venice's tallest bell tower was originally constructed in the 12th century.
+It served as a combined lighthouse and belfry and underwent continuous modifications until the 16th century when the golden angel was installed on its summit.
+Back in the day, each of the five bells served a specific purpose: the largest tolled to mark the beginning and end of the workday, another rang at midday, two others announced sessions of the Senate or called members of the Grand Council to meetings, and the smallest signaled an impending execution.

-It was at the top of this belfry that Galileo Galilei famously demonstrated his telescope to the Venetian Doge on 21 August 1609 – the event commemorated by a plaque at the tower's observation deck.
-Still, the most dramatic event associated with the Campanile took place on 14 July 1902, when the tower fell down shortly after giving a sound of warning to the leisurely coffee drinkers at piazza below, sending them run for their lives!
+It was from the top of this belfry that Galileo Galilei famously showcased his telescope to the Venetian Doge in 1609 – a significant event commemorated by a plaque at the tower's observation deck.
+Still, the most dramatic episode associated with the Campanile occurred on July 14, 1902, when the tower collapsed shortly after giving a warning sound, causing the leisurely coffee drinkers below in the piazza to flee for their lives.

-The Venetians put the Campanile back “where it was and how it was”, and the tower is now safe to climb to the very top.
-Unlike other belfries where you have to brave a narrow, steep spiral set of stairs to reach the top, the Venetian one has an elevator so you can easily get a pigeon’s eye view just for a fee.
+The Venetians put the Campanile back "where it was and how it was", and the tower is now safe to ascend all the way to the top.
+Unlike other belfries that require navigating narrow, steep spiral staircases, the Venetian one has an elevator allowing to effortlessly enjoy a pigeon's-eye view for a fee.

-Standing 99 meters high, the Campanile is the tallest structure in Venice; an ideal vantage point for observing the cupolas of the San Marco basilica and further afield, including the surrounding lagoon.
-Sometimes in the evening, the view is so clear that one can literally see for miles away!
-But even if you don't reach the top, standing at the base of this historic belfry and staring up at its summit can be just as exciting an experience.
+Rising 99 meters (325 feet) in height, the Campanile stands as the tallest structure in Venice, providing an ideal vantage point to admire the domes of Saint Mark's Basilica ("Basilica San Marco") and the surrounding lagoon.
+In the evenings, when the view is exceptionally clear, one can even observe distant landscapes for miles.
+However, even from the base of this historic bell tower, gazing up at its summit can be an equally thrilling experience.

 5

-Basilica di San Marco (St Mark's Basilica)
+Basilica di San Marco (St. Mark's Basilica)

-5) Basilica di San Marco (St Mark's Basilica) (must see)
+5) Basilica di San Marco (St. Mark's Basilica) (must see)

-200 years later, a sumptuous temple was built upon the foundations of an earlier church, and was consecrated when St Mark’s body was interred beneath the high altar.
-The new basilica was modeled after the celebrated Church of the Apostles in Constantinople.
-To enhance its opulence, the structure was subsequently clothed in marble and mosaics depicting scenes from the Old and New Testaments, as well as the lives of Christ, Virgin Mary and St Mark himself.
+Two hundred years later, a magnificent temple was erected on the foundations of an earlier church and consecrated when Saint Mark's body was laid to rest beneath the high altar.
+The new basilica was designed after the renowned Church of the Apostles in Constantinople.
+To enhance its splendor, the structure was adorned with marble and mosaics depicting scenes from the Old and New Testaments, as well as the lives of Christ, the Virgin Mary, and Saint Mark himself.

-Many of the mosaics were later retouched or remade, as artistic tastes changed and the damaged mosaics had to be replaced, so the ones currently in place represent 800 years of artistic styles.
-Some of them derive from traditional Byzantine representations and are masterworks of Medieval art; others are based on preparatory drawings made by prominent Renaissance artists from Venice and Florence, such as Paolo Veronese, Tintoretto, Titian, Paolo Uccello, and Andrea del Castagno.
+Over time, many of the mosaics were retouched or replaced as artistic tastes evolved and damaged mosaics needed restoration.
+As a result, the current mosaics represent a span of 800 years of artistic styles.
+Some mosaics reflect traditional Byzantine representations and stand as masterpieces of medieval art, while others were based on preparatory drawings by renowned Renaissance artists from Venice and Florence, such as Paolo Veronese, Tintoretto, Titian, Paolo Uccello, and Andrea del Castagno.

-Andrea del Castagno was active at San Marco in the mid-15th century, introducing a sense of perspective largely achieved with architectural settings.
-Attributed to him is the mosaic in the Mascoli Chapel, depicting the Dormition of the Virgin.
-Tintoretto, in his turn, created the mosaic in the central nave depicting the Presentation of Jesus at the Temple (16th century), while Titian designed and executed, between 1524 and 1530, the mosaic decoration of the Sacristy vault depicting Old-Testament prophets.
+Andrea del Castagno, active at San Marco in the mid-15th century, introduced a sense of perspective largely achieved with architectural settings.
+One of his notable contributions is the mosaic in the Mascoli Chapel, depicting the "Dormition of the Virgin".
+Tintoretto, on the other hand, created the mosaic in the central nave depicting the "Presentation of Jesus at the Temple" in the 16th century, while Titian designed and executed the mosaic decoration of the Sacristy vault between 1524 and 1530, depicting Old Testament prophets.

-Inside, there are also a number of things you can see for a separate fee, such as the Golden Altar, the Museum, the Treasury, and the Crypt.
-It is also definitely worth paying to go up to the first level just to gaze at the interior and the square outside from an elevated point, or you might as well want to come on a night tour when the basilica is closed to the public and you can have the entire place to yourself.
+Inside the basilica, there are additional spots that can be visited for a separate fee, including the Golden Altar, the Museum, the Treasury, and the Crypt.
+It is highly recommended to pay for access to the first level, offering elevated views of the interior and the square outside.
+Alternatively, consider taking a night tour when the basilica is closed to the public, allowing you to have the entire place to yourself.

-Entry to the basilica is free but you can pay a small fee just to skip the line and book a time slot.
+Entry to the basilica is free, but for a small fee, you can skip the line and book a time slot.

 Why You Should Visit: